manqiul/photo/_posts/2020-06-09-life-xiaonanzhuang.md

 <span style="font-size:24px;">When</span> the pandemic shutdown was not completely ended, I graduated and returned to Beijing alone with two suitcases, wandering around Zhongguancun and looking for a place to settle down.
 I lived in Xiaonanzhuang for the whole following year.

-After four years of living in Zhixing Building near the west gate of my university, I thought I had an "exhaustive" exploration of the outside world of the west gate.
-But after a year in Xiaonanzhuang, exploring westward from time to time, I realized that my previous knowledge of this area was limited to the road along the West Third Ring Boulevard.
-I had a relatively bad impression of the boulevard with its heavy traffic and dust.

-As I rode my bicycle around the Wanliu area to run errands, I found lots of interesting but useless "life hacks", and realized the endless fun of ordinary life.
+Xiaonanzhuang is located beside the West Third Ring Boulevard, to which I had a relatively bad impression for its heavy traffic and dust.
+But after a year in Xiaonanzhuang, exploring westward from time to time, I realized that my previous knowledge of this area was limited to the road itself.
+As I rode my bicycle around the Wanliu area to run errands, I found lots of interesting and useless "life hacks", and realized the endless fun of ordinary life.

 The most rewarding part of the year was that I got to see a different kind of scenery after briefly straying from the main road of my life plan.